 Ingredient Notes

-- Fruit: I used strawberries to make this jam, but you can easily swap them for other berries such as raspberries or blueberries.
+- Fruit: I used strawberries to make this jam, but you can easily swap them for other berries such as raspberries, blackberries, or blueberries.
+Best of all, you can use frozen strawberries to simplify the prep!
+No need to thaw them either; just add them straight to the pan.

 - Maple syrup: Used to naturally sweeten the chia jam.
 Use 100% pure maple syrup if possible.
-If you don’t require the jam to be plant-based, you can use honey instead.
+Feel free to use your favorite sweetener.
+Liquid sweeteners are ideal, like honey or agave nectar.

-- Chia seeds: Chia seeds are a rich source of nutrients such as fibre, omega-3s and antioxidants.
+- Chia seeds: Chia seeds are a rich source of nutrients such as fiber, omega-3s and antioxidants.
 You can use black or white chia seeds for this jam.
+Did you know you can use basil seeds just like chia seeds, too?

-- Vanilla extract: For additional sweetness and flavour.
+- Vanilla extract: For additional sweetness and flavor.
 Use pure rather than imitation vanilla extract if possible.

 - Although the recipe calls for strawberries, you can sub in any type of berry that you prefer.